AI Where It Matters: Where, Why, and How Developers Want AI Support in Daily Work: Results

 \begin{takeawayBox}

-\textbf{Takeaway}: Developers seek AI as a collaborator on core work to boost efficiency and reduce cognitive load; redirecting focus on higher-order work (H1, H4), while retaining oversight and decision control in high-stakes, identity-laden aspects (H2, H3). \end{takeawayBox}
+\textbf{Takeaway}: Developers seek AI as a collaborator in core work to boost efficiency and redirect focus on higher-order problem-solving (H1, H4), while retaining oversight and decision control in high-stakes, identity-laden aspects (H2, H3). \end{takeawayBox}